-- Female dancers had 21% stronger 'gluts' compared to other females. - Dancers demonstrated either normal quads to hamstring ratios, or stronger hamstrings. - Female dancers had 33% stronger calf muscles.
-The calf can contribute to improved knee stability. - Dancers land on the balls of the feet and on bent knees, promoting better shock absorption.
+- Female dancers had 21% stronger hip abductors compared to other females. - Dancers demonstrated either normal quads to hamstring ratios, or stronger hamstrings. - Female dancers had 33% stronger ankle plantar flexors.
+The calf can contribute to improved knee stability.

-- Most forms of dance emphasise hip outward (external) rotation, and strong external rotator muscles are required for effective technique.
-In skating strong outward and external rotation force is generated by the push-off limb. - Excellent 'body sense' and balance are required for these sports. - Dancers develop their skills gradually, only progressing when certain skills are mastered.
+- Dancers land on the balls of the feet and on bent knees, promoting effective shock absorption. - Most forms of dance emphasise hip external rotation, and strong external rotator muscles are required for effective technique.
+In skating strong abduction and external rotation force is generated by the push-off limb. - Excellent proprioception and balance is required for these sports. - Dancers develop their skills gradually, only progressing when certain skills are mastered.
 In contrast, athletes of junior team sports often attempt movements performed by elite fully developed athletes.